Research

 An evidence-based look at how magnesium forms differ in absorption, comparing what human research shows about magnesium citrate versus magnesium oxide and where glycinate fits in.

-Published June 22, 2026Read the research →Magnesium: Essential Mineral and Enzyme Cofactor
+Magnesium: Essential Mineral and Enzyme Cofactor

 Magnesium is an essential dietary mineral that acts as a cofactor in more than 300 enzyme systems in the body.